-- 3 multi-completion USGS wells (USGS, 2013c) - 51 Pacific Gas & Electric (PG&E) wells (USGS, 2013c) - 66 private landowner wells in the central portion of the Basin - 2 private landowner wells in the western portion of the Basin
+- Three multi-completion USGS wells (USGS, 2013c) - 51 PG&E wells (USGS, 2013c) - 66 private landowner wells in the central portion of the Basin - Two private landowner wells in the western portion of the Basin

-Figure 2-10 shows the locations of these wells.
-Dates of field tests range from 1942 (PG&E tests) to 2018 (Grapevine Capital tests), and wells are screened in all three of the main aquifer formations, including the Younger Alluvium, Older Alluvium, and Morales Formation.
-Additional sources include the USGS's 2015 Hydrologic Models and Analysis of Water Availability in Cuyama Valley, California, which describes conductivity values used in the CUVHM, along with Singer and Swarzenski (1970) and a 2011 USGS study.
-The CUVHM characterizes the recent and Younger Alluvium as having the highest hydraulic conductivity of all aquifer units (USGS, 2015).
-Conductivity values calculated from field tests for the wells are used to characterize each aquifer formation, as described below and summarized in Table 2-1.
+Figure 2-18 shows the locations of these wells.
+Dates of field tests range from 1942 (PG&E tests) to 2022 (Woodard & Curran test).
+Test wells are screened in all three of the main aquifer formations, including the Younger Alluvium, Older Alluvium, and Upper Morales Formation.
+Additional sources of hydraulic conductivity include the Hydrologic Models and Analysis of Water Availability in Cuyama Valley, California (USGS, 2015), which describes conductivity values used in the CUVHM, along with Singer and Swarzenski (1970), and a USGS study (2011).
+The CUVHM characterizes the Recent and Younger Alluvium as having the highest hydraulic conductivity of the three aquifer formations (USGS, 2015).
+Hydraulic conductivity values calculated from field tests are used to characterize these aquifer formation, as described below and summarized in Table 2-1.

-Recent and Younger Alluvium - As shown in Table 2-1, wells screened exclusively in the Younger Alluvium in the central portion of the Basin have hydraulic conductivities ranging from 1 to 31.9 feet per day and a median conductivity of 9.5 feet per day.
-Wells screened in both the younger and Older Alluvium in the central portion of the Basin had a higher median conductivity of 10.1 feet per day.
-Field tests are lower than those reported by the USGS in 2015 which reported hydraulic conductivity for the recent and Younger Alluvium ranged from 5.2 to 85 feet per day (USGS, 2015).
-Within the Recent and Younger Alluvium, the highest horizontal conductivity is near the Cuyama River.
-Vertical conductivity ranges from 0.2 feet per day in tributaries crossing the alluvium in areas west of the Russell fault up to 49 feet per day in the Cuyama River in the Ventucopa Uplands (USGS, 2015).
+Recent and Younger Alluvium

+Table 2-1 shows wells screened exclusively in the Younger Alluvium in the central portion of the Basin have hydraulic conductivities ranging from 1 to 32feet per day with a median value of about 10 feet per day.
+Wells screened in both the Younger and Older Alluvium in the central portion of the Basin had a comparable median value.
+Field tests are lower than those reported by the USGS (2015).
+For the Recent and Younger Alluvium, the range is about5 to 85 feet per day (USGS, 2015).
+Within the Recent and Younger Alluvium, the highest horizontal conductivity estimates are at wells constructed near the Cuyama River.
+Calculations of vertical hydraulic conductivity range from 0.2 feet per day in tributaries crossing the Alluvium in areas west of the Russell Fault up to 49 feet per day near the Cuyama River in the Ventucopa Uplands (USGS, 2015).